Project management: Process groups

 In project environments with a significant exploratory element (e.g., research and development), these stages may be supplemented with decision points (go/no go decisions) at which the project's continuation is debated and decided.
 An example is the Phase–gate model.

+Project management relies on a wide variety of meetings to coordinate actions.
+For instance, there is the kick-off meeting, which broadly involves stakeholders at the project's initiation.
+Project meetings or project committees enable the project team to define and monitor action plans.
+Steering committees are used to transition between phases and resolve issues.
+Project portfolio and program reviews are conducted in organizations running parallel projects.
+Lessons learned meetings are held to consolidate learnings.
+All these meetings employ techniques found in meeting science, particularly to define the objective, participant list, and facilitation methods.

 Initiating

 The initiating processes determine the nature and scope of the project.
-If this stage is not performed well, it is unlikely that the project will be successful in meeting the business’ needs.
+If this stage is not performed well, it is unlikely that the project will be successful in meeting the business' needs.
 The key project controls needed here are an understanding of the business environment and making sure that all necessary controls are incorporated into the project.
 Any deficiencies should be reported and a recommendation should be made to fix them.

 The initiating stage should include a plan that encompasses the following areas.
 These areas can be recorded in a series of documents called Project Initiation documents.

 Project Initiation documents are a series of planned documents used to create an order for the duration of the project.